Top 5 reasons to visit the Orsay Museum

 2.)
 The collection of impressionism

-The second great reason to visit the Orsay Museum is that it is pre-eminently the museum of Impressionism, and more generally of the late nineteenth-first twentieth period (1848-1914).
+The second great reason to visit the Orsay Museum (find tickets) is that it is pre-eminently the museum of Impressionism, and more generally of the late nineteenth-first twentieth period (1848-1914).

 There are two explanations.
 First, the chosen period, though very short, is extremely productive and is a real turning point in the history of art.
 This period has indeed spawned an important number of works in painting, sculpture, decorative arts and photography and given birth to many artistic movements, such as Impressionism, but also academicism, pointillism, symbolism, fauvism, primitivism, etc.